RLOpenCatalyst/rg-doc/source/GettingStarted.rst

 An Administrator can add a new user to the system.
 See the :ref:`Adding Users<Adding Users>` section for details.
 When an Administrator adds a user to the systen, the user will receive a verification email with a link.
 When the user clicks on the link he is led to a page where he should change his password.

-The password needs to conform to the password policy.
+The password needs to confirm to the password policy.

 .. image:: images/verificationemail2.png